While review blogging began as a hobby for me, it has slowly evolved into a part-time job. In five simple steps, you can become a review blogger too.

 - Blogger Or WordPress – How They Compare

-5. Giveaways: One surefire way to bring in traffic is to run giveaways on your site.
-Often companies are willing to give products to give away to your readers.
+5. Giveaways: One surefire way to increase traffic is to run giveaways on your site.
+Often, companies are willing to give products to give away to your readers.
 Check out Cool Baby Kid for an example of a contest.
-Offer extra entry possibilities which help promote your site.
-List the contest with sites like Prize or Online Sweepstakes.
+Offer extra entry possibilities that help promote your site.
+List the competition with sites like Prize or Online Sweepstakes.
 I prefer to have the company ship direct since shipping costs add up quickly.

-Once you’re established and work to improve your blog, think of ways to separate yourself from other blogs in your niche.
-For instance, I recently launched “Blog Popz,” which is a blogger recognition program.
-Rather than Valentine’s gift guide, which I knew other mom blogs would already be creating, I tried to think of how to have some fun with Valentine’s Day while keeping it unique.
-Fantasy Book Lists is an example of a brand new blog doing everything right.
-Keep posting quality content, and reading Ask Baby Kid and your review blog will be off and running in no time!
+Once you’re established and working to improve your blog, consider ways to separate yourself from other blogs in your niche.
+For instance, I recently launched “Blog Popz,” a blogger recognition program.
+Rather than a Valentine’s gift guide, which I knew other mom blogs would already be creating, I tried to think of how to enjoy Valentine’s Day while keeping it unique.
+Fantasy Book Lists is an example of a brand-new blog doing everything right.
+Keep posting quality content and reading Ask Baby Kid; your review blog will be off and running in no time!